 This specific data on the breakdown is very limited and will be different depending on the make and model of the phone, but the trend shows a rising CO2-e of each shipped device;

-Apple release their data in the name of transparency in their environmental responsibility report, and you can see how much of their total carbon emissions come from the manufacture process of their (latest) mobile phones;
+Apple release their data in the name of transparency in their environmental responsibility reports, and you can see how much of their total carbon emissions come from the manufacture process of their (latest) mobile phones;

 The average contract and useful life of a smartphone is built into a profitable 2 year cycle.
 There is a huge demand for new devices and subsequently each year more devices are being produced.